Astragalus brauntonii: Description

 Braunton's milkvetch is a large perennial herb which grows from a woody caudex and reaches up to 1.5 m tall.
 The thick hollow stems are coated in coarse white hairs.
 Leaves are up to 16 cm long and are made up of many pairs of oval-shaped leaflike leaflets.

 The inflorescence is a dense spike of up to 60 bright lilac flowers.
 Each pealike flower is about a centimeter long with a reflexed hood.
 The flowers wither and turn brown but remain on the plant instead of dropping off.
 The plant is pollinated by native Megachile bees and native bumble bees (i.e. Bombus sp.).

 The fruit is a small bent legume pod.

+Taxonomy

+Astragalus brauntonii was described by Samuel Bonsall Parish in the Bulletin of the Southern California Academy of Sciences in 1903.
+It was first discovered by Herman Edward Hasse in 1899, who collected it in "sterile clay soil" in the Santa Monica Mountains.
+A later 1902 collection by Hasse served as the type specimen.
+Parish named the species in honor of Ernest Braunton, an English-American botanist who worked in the Los Angeles area.

+A new variety endemic to Baja California was described in 2022.
+It was discovered in the vicinity of Tijuana during a cross-border BioBlitz by Mexican and American naturalists.
+The variety is named lativexillum in reference to the much wider banner petal compared to var. brauntonii.
+It is further distinguished by its shorter peduncles and reduced number of flowers per raceme.

+There are two described varieties of Astragalus brauntonii: